malawadd/fs2024/README.md

 Example: `/squid swap 1 FIL to USDC from Filecoin to Ethereum`.
 Samah handles the rest, ensuring a smooth transaction.

 **Smart Swaps:**
 Unsure about the best trading strategy?
 Let Samah analyze your chat and suggest smart swaps tailored to your needs.
 Simply use the command `/ss` and let the AI do the heavy lifting.
-Example: `/ss swap 3 MATIC to USDC on Polygon`.
+Example: `/ss trade my 1 matci on ploygon for usdt`.

 <h1 align="center">
   <br>